Volume 3, Chapter 6

 Campuses must contact their campus Records Management Coordinators if they have additional questions.

 A list of records to be retained for Capital Projects, along with their retention time is available on the University Records Management Disposition Schedule, under Capital Resources Records.
-Explanation and symbols used in the Records Disposition Schedules Manual can be found at the Information Technology Services page.

 The project manager must consider record retention when executing an agreement with the design professional.
 The design professional's project records are maintained for a minimum of five years (preferably longer) after the project is completed.
 Records to be transferred to the University regarding operations and maintenance should be formatted to Facility requirements.
 Any special or high-risk portions of the project must be thoroughly documented and follow more stringent record retention requirements.